 An Elected Leader

-Every county in Washington State has an elected Treasurer, except for King County who offers the Treasurer as an appointed position.
+Every county in Washington State has an elected Treasurer, except for King County whose Treasurer is an appointed position.
 The Washington State Constitution provides for a County Treasurer to be elected by the qualified voters of each county.
-In Clark County an elected Treasurer serves a term for four years and any person who is a qualified voter in the county may serve as County Treasurer.
+In Clark County an elected Treasurer serves a term of four years and any person who is a qualified voter in the county may serve as County Treasurer.

 COLLECT